 Electric infrared patio heaters convert electricity into infrared heat via a heating element or lamp.
 This heat is transmitted by electromagnetic waves through the air until it reaches an object (they do not heat the air itself).

 The objects (and that includes us humans) absorb the electromagnetic waves which has the effect of warming us.
 It is similar to the heat transfer from the sun, but due to the lower intensity there are no harmful effects such as UV.
 Infrared is completely safe.

-How do I work out how many or what size I need?
+How do I work out how many patio heaters or what size I need?

-People will usually need to be within 2-3m of the heater to feel the warmth from it, so it is important to consider the location of the heaters to ensure good coverage.
+People will usually need to be within 2-3m of the infared heater to feel the warmth from it, so it is important to consider the location of the outdoor heaters to ensure good coverage.

-We have a range of mounting options from wall to ceiling, hanging, freestanding and under table – so a combination may well be the best solution for larger areas.
+We have a range of mounting options from wall to ceiling, hanging, freestanding and under table patio heaters– so a combination may well be the best solution for larger areas.

 Herschel also has experts on hand to respond to your calls, emails or online chat, so if you are in any doubt, please ask for help.

 The amount of electricity consumed by a patio heater is measured by its wattage (power).
-So a 1000W (or 1kW) heater will consume 1kW of electricity per hour that it is running.
-The average price of 1 kWh of electricity in NZ is on average $0.30 for standard plans.
-So, a 2000W (2kW) heater will cost 2 x 30c = 60c per hour to run.
-For heaters with different heat settings the usage could be lower than the stated wattage (for example our 2000W California has a half power setting, so on half power would only consume 1kWh of electricity on this setting).
+So a 1000W (or 1kW) patio heater will consume 1kW of electricity per hour that it is running.
+The average price of 1 kWh of electricity in the UK is currently about 15 pence.
+So, a 2000W (2kW) infrared heater will cost 2 x 15p = 30p per hour to run.
+For outdoor heaters with different heat settings the usage could be lower than the stated wattage (for example our 2000W California has a half power setting, so on half power would only consume 1kWh of electricity on this setting).